Izzeldin Abuelaish: Life and career

 Abuelaish was the first Palestinian doctor to receive a staff position at an Israeli hospital, where he treated both Israeli and Palestinian patients.
-He worked as a physician in the Gaza Strip and also worked part-time in Israel at Soroka Medical Center and Sheba Medical Center.
+He worked as a physician in the Gaza Strip and also worked in Israel at Soroka Medical Center and Sheba Medical Center.
 After the Hamas takeover of the Gaza Strip in 2007, he was one of the few Gazans to continue entering Israel regularly.
 He lived in a multi-story building in Jabalia that he and his brother had built.

 In 2008, his wife died of leukemia, and he was left to raise their eight children.

-Immediately before the 2008–2009 Gaza War between Palestinian paramilitary groups and the Israel Defense Forces (IDF), he was a researcher at the Sheba Hospital in Tel Aviv and already an important figure in Israeli-Palestinian relations.
+Immediately before the 2008–2009 Gaza War between Palestinian paramilitary groups and the Israeli military, he was a senior researcher at the Sheba Hospital in Tel Aviv and already an important figure in Israeli-Palestinian relations.
 His daughters had attended a peace camp with Israeli children in the United States.

 During the three-week war, he gave reports and interviews to the Israeli media on the situation in Gaza.
 On January 16, 2009, a few days before the end of the war, an Israeli tank fired two shells at his home, killing three of his daughters and a niece.
-An Israeli military investigation of the incident concluded that fire had been directed at his house after figures spotted on the roof of the building had been suspected of being observers directing sniper fire against Israeli troops.
+An Israeli military investigation of the incident claimed that fire had been directed at his house after ″figures″ spotted on the roof of the building had been suspected of being observers directing sniper fire against Israeli troops.
+There was no reason to bombard the house and kill three innocent daughters and niece.
 The incident occurred as he had been corresponding live with Channel 10 reporter Shlomi Eldar, and his reaction to learning of the deaths of his daughters was broadcast live to Israeli audiences.